 Warnings While Using This Medicine

-- Check with your doctor before taking perphenazine if you have heart, liver, or kidney disease, asthma or emphysema, seizures, or a history of depression.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have heart, liver, or kidney disease, asthma or emphysema, seizures, or a history of depression.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Fast, pounding, or uneven heartbeat, dizziness, lightheadedness